toto01tdma/Nodejs_Book_Management/README.md

 - **Add Books**: Create new book entries (authenticated users only)
 - **Edit Books**: Modify existing book details (authenticated users only)
 - **Delete Books**: Remove books from collection (authenticated users only)
-- **Search & Filter**: Real-time search by title/author, filter by genre/author/year
+- **Search & Filter**: Real-time search by title/author, multi-select filtering by genre/author with search, filter by year

 ### User Management (Admin Only)
 - **View Users**: Access admin panel to see all registered users